Skip to main content

 Users connect to their session hosts using either the Windows App (current client) or the legacy Remote Desktop client.
 In GCC High, the feed subscription URL is sovereign — this is the most common first-connection misconfiguration.

-Feed Subscription URL (GCC High)
+Feed Subscription URL

-Windows App (recommended)https://rdweb.wvd.microsoft.us/api/arm/feeddiscovery
+Windows App (recommended)https://rdweb.wvd.azure.us/api/arm/feeddiscovery

-Remote Desktop client (legacy)https://rdweb.wvd.microsoft.us/api/arm/feeddiscovery
+Remote Desktop client (legacy)https://rdweb.wvd.azure.us/api/arm/feeddiscovery

 AVD Web Clienthttps://client.wvd.microsoft.us